dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Stack topologies are fully described in code ( Eg Cloudformation, Terraform, provisioning )
 - [ ] Stack topologies are comitted to version control.
 - [ ] We use resource schedulers like MESOS, Kubernetes and [Habitat](http://habitat.sh) to build auto scaling self organising topologies of middleware and application components and data.
+- [ ] Vm images are built from ISO nightly( from single source script ), fully patched and available for all platforms (vmware, AWS, Vagrant etc )

 ### Basic Software Development practices
 - [ ] Features are kept small (no more than 1-2 days before sharing)